Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 No. Strategies such as imposing a 30-day minimum stay, converting a garage to an ADU and renting it short-term, or using multiple LLCs to evade monitoring are either legally non-compliant or economically unviable.
 The ordinance applies to all residential uses on R-1 parcels, including ADUs, and the city's enforcement software flags properties by address regardless of entity structure.
 Owners caught attempting to circumvent the ordinance face administrative citations, criminal misdemeanor charges, and permanent placement on an STR blacklist.
 There are no viable gray-area workarounds; compliance requires either converting to a long-term lease or acquiring a property in a CUP-eligible mixed-use zone.

-Navigate Manhattan Beach STR Compliance with Expert Guidance Manhattan Beach's STR ordinance demands precision—from CUP applications to TOT compliance and neighbor relations.
+Navigate Manhattan Beach STR Compliance with Expert Guidance Manhattan Beach's STR ordinance demands precision, from CUP applications to TOT compliance and neighbor relations.
 NextGen Coastal's coastal-market specialists help investors evaluate mixed-use opportunities, underwrite long-term lease alternatives, and build compliant operations that withstand regulatory scrutiny.
 Let's map your path forward.

 Share: Twitter Facebook LinkedIn Instagram

-CEO at NextGen Coastal
+Strategic Advisor at NextGen Coastal